Skip to product information

 How Karela Churna can fit into a normal day

 You do not need to be unwell to take karela.
 Many people simply like having one honest bitter herb in their daily routine.
-If you eat rich, oily, or heavy food often, a small amount of this bitter powder is the traditional way to feel lighter afterwards.
+If you eat rich, oily or heavy food often, a small amount of this bitter powder is the traditional way to feel lighter afterwards.
 Mix a little in warm water in the morning, or stir it into your vegetables and dal while cooking.
 The taste is strong and bitter — that bitterness is the herb doing its work, so start small and let your body get used to it.
-It suits grown men and women who want a plain, single-herb powder they can trust, with no mixing and no guesswork.

 • Karela / Bitter Gourd (Momordica charantia) — dried fruit — 100%

-Yes.
 Karela is one of the most studied plants in the world.
-One well-known review looked at its long history of traditional use and the natural compounds inside it (Grover & Yadav, 2004, Journal of Ethnopharmacology).
-A study like this is not a promise of any result — it simply shows the plant has been looked at carefully.
+One well-known review looked at its long history of traditional use and the natural compounds inside it.
+(Grover & Yadav, 2004 — Journal of Ethnopharmacology) A study like this is not a promise of any result — it simply shows the plant has been looked at carefully.
 Always speak with your physician before you start.

 Take it the way your Ayurvedic doctor advises.
 A common amount is about half to one teaspoon (1–3 g), once or twice a day, with warm water.
 You can also add it to cooked vegetables.
 Because karela is naturally very bitter, it is best to begin with a small pinch and slowly increase.